A Short-Cut For Finding Great Stocks That Can Make You Wealthy

 “Our goal is more modest: we simply attempt to be fearful when others are greedy and to be greedy only when others are fearful.” – Warren Buffett

-Behavioral science suggests that human brains are hard wired to do the opposite of what’s required to be a successful investor.
-They buy companies at high prices when news is good and sell at low prices when news is bad.
+Behavioral science suggests that human brains are hard-wired to do the opposite of what’s required to be a successful investor.
+They buy companies at high prices when the news is good and sell at low prices when the news is bad.